Five Gyms for Your Fitness Resolution

 Getting more exercise doesn’t have to mean endless hours on a treadmill.
 Try a new workout this new year, and find something you enjoy doing—whether that’s hitting the punching bag or the yoga mat.

-Courtesy of Soar Fitness Studio
+photograph courtesy of Soar Fitness Studio

 Leave a Comment